 Create opportunities for exploring meaning and purpose

-CSSS aims to give all students, whether or not they are religious, an opportunity to explore life’s bigger questions.
-The center provides programming for meaningful discussion about existential, moral, spiritual, and other topics.
+CSSJ aims to give all students, religious or nonreligious, an opportunity to explore life’s bigger questions.
+The center provides programming for meaningful discussion about existential, moral, spiritual and other topics.
 The center also provides meditative opportunities, which allow participants to more fully explore themselves.
 Learn more about the center’s meaning-making opportunities.

 Encourage interfaith cooperation and understanding

 Understanding other religious traditions is essential to a supportive campus experience.
 CSSJ aims to increase religious literacy on campus and to promote cooperation between students from various backgrounds.
 Learn more about interfaith opportunities at Dickinson.

 Students at Dickinson College come from many religious backgrounds.
 CSSJ works hard to help each student find a religious community and to accommodate that student's religious needs.
 The center works both with individuals and with student faith-based organizations.
 Learn more about how we help students and student organizations.